 In September 2007 Luke bought Borders UK/Books etc, one of the UK’s largest bookshop chains with revenues of over £200m.

 Luke wrote a weekly column on business matters for The Sunday Telegraph for eight years until 2006.
 He now writes a weekly column on entrepreneurship for The Financial Times.
 He was also governor of The University of the Arts between 2000 and 2006.
-He is married with two children and lives in London.

 Are you interested in this speaker?
 Then send us an email!